 For example, you might choose a policy with a low deductible for collision coverage and liability coverage, and a higher deductible for comprehensive coverage.
 Since each type of claim is handled separately, it’s important to take the total of all relevant deductibles into consideration.

 If your vehicle is leased or financed, your lender might require a deductible of a certain limit — usually $500 or less.
 In this case, you will need to select a deductible within their requirements.
 They would rather you keep your deductible low to ensure you can pay it and fix your vehicle if it gets damaged.

 Some insurers offer auto insurance policies with no deductible.
 But remember that your premium will likely be higher for a zero-deductible policy, so shopping around can help you find the best deal.

 Your insurance rates are determined by multiple factors, so enter your ZIP code here to compare auto insurance quotes in your region:

 Compare Car Insurance Rates

 Your deductible is generally paid when you make repairs to your damaged property.
 If you are involved in an accident and file a claim with your carrier, they will usually pay the cost to repair your vehicle up to your policy limit, minus your deductible.

 When you file a claim, your carrier will remind you of your deductible and explain how to pay it.
-If you are getting your vehicle fixed, you will usually pay the deductible to your body shop or mechanic.
-This way, your body shop will be paid in full between your deductible payment plus the cost of repairs paid by your carrier.
+If you’re getting your vehicle fixed, you will usually pay the deductible directly to your body shop or mechanic.
+This way, they’ll be paid in full between your deductible payment plus the cost of repairs paid by your carrier.

-If you are not going to repair the damages to your vehicle, you will not need to pay your deductible.
-If the damages to your vehicle fall below your deductible, you will be responsible for the entire cost of repairs with no contribution from your carrier, as it will be paid from your deductible.
+If you’re not going to repair the damages to your vehicle, then you won’t need to pay your deductible.
+If the damages to your vehicle fall below your deductible, you will be responsible for the entire cost of repairs.

 What Are Disappearing Deductibles?